-Manolito is from Philippines.
-He needs a loan of $400 to buy pig feed.
+Rath is from Cambodia.
+She needs a loan of $250 to buy fertilizer and pesticide.

-Manolito has asked for a loan from World Vision to expand his business.
-He would like to buy pig feed.
-This will help him raise more pigs to sell to support his family.
+Rath has requested a loan from World Vision to expand her business.
+She would like to buy fertilizer and pesticide.
+This will help Rath grow and sell more rice which will increase her overall income.

 Retail is a quick and scalable way to begin earning a profit.
 Many entrepreneurs begin with stalls at markets or even at home and need a loan to expand or increase their inventory.
 Others may be ready to open a small store.
 Goods purchased from loan funds range from clothing, grocery or sundry items to jewelry, candy, perfume or health and beauty supplies.
 Loans in the commerce sector account for around 33% of our loans.

-Melanio cares for 1 dependent in his home.
+Agnes cares for 3 dependents in her home.